Showing all 31 results

-When prescribing opioids, it is essential to balance the potential therapeutic benefit with the known and potential serious risks associated with these drugs.
-This course reviews strategies such as risk assessment tools and protocols that support patient/client safety and mitigate risk.
+This course reviews strategies such as risk assessment tools and protocols when prescribing opioids that support patient/client safety and mitigate risk.

 This course explores the impact of stigma on people in and seeking recovery from substance use disorder, and identifies concrete ways to adopt language and take actions to align with and support the development of recovery-oriented language, recovery-oriented care, and recovery capital in ourselves, our organizations, and our communities.